 Where to now?

 At present, interfacing is via CBus on MERG standards, and JMRI and RocRail on Ethernet.
+The hub can also act as a MQTT publisher, with JSON compatible messages.
 As both firmware and software can be updated by users using files available over the web, other interfaces can be incorporated without altering the Hub in any way.
 New interface formats must, however, be transported on either CAN, USB, or Ethernet.
 There is an option switch on the Hub, so new interfaces can just be added, without affecting the present interfaces.
 Please contact me if you have a different railway operating system that you wish to interface to StaRFIshrail, or, for developers, there is more information that could be sent from the hub.

 Several videos on line have indicated that speed and direction are not attributes that RFID can handle.
 Whilst this is true of single-shot reader points, StaRFIshrail can potentially derive speed and direction.

 The StaRFIshrail system is dedicated to multiple RFID points, so this feature could be used.
 By, say, having two RFID points fairly close together (maybe 100mm), the speed and direction of a single tag over the two readers could be worked out by software in the hub.
 Two RFID points either side of a signal could have great operational advantages, as you could make sure a loco did not over-run a red light, and you could also derive block occupancy more easily.
 Unlike the original IDLA12/20 system (and maybe RC522 as well??), I am reading and getting data from the tags continuously, at 90 times a second, and can precisely time the read times to an 11mS window - from this speed can be worked out.